-We disclose verification data to various organisations in order to match verification data you provide to us with the records held by them.
+We disclose verification data to various organisations in order to match verification data you provide to us with the records held by them, as well as to our customer who has requested verification services.
 Further information about the types of data verification services we provide, including the data sources we use, is available on our website.

 We may disclose other personal information to our agents and contractors.
 If we do this, we generally require the third party to protect personal information in the same way we do.